Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 or:

-Which store with supplements for athletes is worth choosing?
+Which supplement store for athletes is worth choosing?

-In such answers, it’s important not only whether your brand shows up.
-It’s also important whether it appears higher than the competition, whether it’s described positively, and whether it shows up for prompts with high purchase intent.
+In these kinds of answers, what matters is not only whether your brand appears.
+It also matters whether it shows up higher than the competition, whether it’s described positively, and whether it appears with prompts that have high purchase intent.

 Adding competitors lets you check:

-which brands AI recommends next to your brand
+which brands the AI recommends alongside your brand

-with which prompts the competition has an edge
+for which prompts the competition has the upper hand

-how often your brand appears together with the competition
+how often your brand appears together with competitors

 where your brand has visibility gaps

-whether your actions improve your position compared to the competition
+whether your actions are improving your position versus the competition

 To go to the competition analysis: